Through the Eye of the Beholder (03, 15, 21)

 I don't quite understand his admiration.
 I look at the people we pass, living in their worlds and using their time.
 I tell him that in the presence of one who could change the world, there is nothing so special about being changed by the world.

-When his footsteps slow, I find myself standing in front of the elevator, intricate and gilded in gold, he presses the call button and there is something in the way he marvels at me that is almost unnerving.
+When his footsteps slow, I find myself standing in front of an elevator, intricate and gilded in gold, he presses the call button and there is something in the way he marvels at me that is almost unnerving.

 Someone talks on the phone as they wait behind us.
-They tell the listener of wild adventures and longing and the way a person can make everyone laugh, and I think I like the way their voice sounds.
+They tell the listener of wild adventures and longing and the way a person can make everyone laugh, and I like the way their voice sounds.

 I turn to the person beside me.
 They pay no attention, laughing into their phone, and press another button that glows with the rest.